 The comedogenic problem

 The single biggest issue with coconut oil for skincare is its comedogenic rating.
 On the standard 0-5 comedogenic scale used by dermatologists, coconut oil rates a 4 — meaning it's highly likely to clog pores for most people.
-The medium-chain fatty acids that make coconut oil antibacterial also make it occlusive in a way that traps dead skin cells, sebum, and bacteria in the pore.
-The result, for many users: cystic acne that takes weeks to clear after stopping use.
+The medium-chain fatty acids in coconut oil also make it occlusive in a way that traps dead skin cells and sebum in the pore.
+The result, for many users: breakouts that take weeks to clear after stopping use.

 Grass-fed tallow rates a 1-2 on the comedogenic scale.
 It's significantly less likely to clog pores because its fatty acid profile is biologically similar to your skin's natural sebum — your skin recognizes it and processes it efficiently rather than treating it as a foreign occlusive load.